 We went from a small partnership to a more traditional hierarchy (with the benefits and trappings that go along with that), to a leaner, more purposeful model, and now to our current experiment, centred on agility and purposefulness.

-We are still on a journey – with ourselves and our clients.
+We are still on a journey – with ourselves and others.

 We want the positive impact we have with organisations to spread more directly into the society and environment in which those organisations operate.
 And help to influence the conversations at community, government and institution level.
 We believe our experience to date gives us the foundation for more.